 Mike is quick to say that his injury was not actually a result of war, “I was training in a place called Longmore in the UK.
 All I did basically was break my leg.
 I was on a training exercise and my leg collapsed…if you could imagine a bamboo stick when you crush it from the bottom-up, well it was like that with my leg when I landed.
 I just thought that was it, you know, I’ll be back in six weeks, not a drama, back in the job doing what I was doing.”

 That wasn’t the case, Mike got a bad infection, from either the hospital or the metalwork in his leg.
 This consumed all the muscles around his knee.
-“They actually took the knee joint out and tried to fuse my Tibia plateau to my Fema.
-So they had to break my shinbone, and stretch it about seven centimetres.”
+“They actually took the knee joint out and tried to fuse my tibia plateau to my femur.
+So they had to break my shin bone, and stretch it about seven centimetres.”